Cratial/mateeg/README.md

 # Extra explanation
-This code is verified on the old version of Emotiv EPOC as well as the latest Emotiv EPOC+.
+Thest code is verified on the old version of Emotiv EPOC as well as the latest Emotiv EPOC+ on WINDOWS OS.

 Under both situation, we can get the raw eeg data in matlab with python3 equipped on.

 26-7-2019.